Overview

 COVID-19 testing

-• Occupational Health and Student Health and Counseling will maintain supplies of antigen tests available to faculty, staff and learners.
+- Occupational Health will maintain supplies of antigen tests available to faculty, staff and learners.

-• If you have any issues obtaining rapid antigen tests for return to work or school, check with Occupational Health Services or Student Health and Counseling Services.
+- If you have any issues obtaining rapid antigen tests for return to work or school, check with Occupational Health Services.

 Tuberculosis screening